Mattvand14/Portfolio/README.md

 - ✅ Responsive layout with a clean, modern aesthetic
 - ✅ Smooth scroll and transitions for a seamless UX
-- ✅ Audio visualizer elements in the music section *(if implemented)*
+- ✅ Audio visualizer elements in the music section
 - ✅ Interactive 3D models or scenes
 - ✅ Modular and component-driven structure for scalability